Pragyan-Acharya/Personal-Portfolio-Website/README.md

 # ✨ Extra-Features

-* Maintenance Mode in script.js You can Do True or False in the Code Accordig to Your Needs.
+* Maintenance Mode in script.js You can Do True or False in the Code According to Your Needs.

 ---
 # 🛠 Tech-Stack